madetech/learn/workshops/05-Refactoring-Workshop/README.md

 ## The process

-Here is the process for performing the **Extract Method** refactoring.
+Here is the process for performing the **Extract Method** refactoring, which is a _single refactoring_ that you can find in the [catalog of refactorings](https://refactoring.com/catalog/?filter=books-rubyref,books-radio-appear).

 1. Run your tests.
 Do they pass?
 If they don't you need to solve that first.
 2. Apply the refactoring